-- A. The program establishes and follows a schedule that is known to Program Staff, Participants, and Parents. - B. The daily schedule will be available for Program Staff, Participants, and Parents. - C. The daily schedule will be flexible enough to provide adaptability, but structured enough to provide predictability for the Participants. - D. Transitions will be programmed into the schedule and will be orderly, efficient, and minimal in duration. - E. Screen time (movies, video games, TV, computers) will not exceed two (2) hours daily. - F. The program schedule will provide intentional opportunities for Participants to be meaningfully involved in program planning, implementation, data collection, and evaluation.
-Participant feedback will be incorporated into the program when possible. - G. Program Staff will attempt to provide indoor and outdoor time periods to include:
+- A. The program establishes and follows a schedule that is known to Program Staff, Participants, and Parents. - B. The daily schedule will be available for Program Staff, Participants, and Parents. - C. The daily schedule will be flexible enough to provide adaptability, but structured enough to provide predictability for the Participants. - D. Transitions will be programmed into the schedule and will be orderly, efficient, and minimal in duration. - E. Recreational screen time (movies, video games, TV, computers) will not exceed two (2) hours daily.
+If Program Staff is providing more formal instruction, or providing program access via an external educational provider, screen time may exceed this limit. - F. The program schedule will provide intentional opportunities for Participants to be meaningfully involved in program planning, implementation, data collection, and evaluation.
+Participant feedback will be incorporated into the program when possible.

-- 1. Alternating active and passive activities, including planned rest times. - 2.
+- G. Program Staff will attempt to provide indoor and outdoor time periods to include: - 1.
+Alternating active and passive activities, including planned rest times. - 2.
 An appropriate amount of time for all activities; - 3.
 Opportunity for individual, small and large group activities, and - 4.
 Outdoor time each day as weather permits based upon space availability and weather conditions.
 Outdoor time will be limited to morning hours during red and purple ozone action days. - H. Participants are provided with a variety of engagement strategies, such as: - 1.
 Self-directed projects; - 2.
 Individual, small group, and large group activities; - 3.
 Short and long term projects; - 4.
 Discovery learning; - 5.
 Literacy Enhancements - 6.
 Hands-on projects; - 7.
 Experiential activities that promote creativity and self-expression; - 8.
 Peer mentoring opportunities; - 9.
 Participant-led activities: and - 10.
 Opportunities for participants to make formal presentations.